NSCLC Pathobiology and Biomarkers

 The molecular basis of lung cancer is complex and develops through a multistep process.
 Gene alterations and changes in protein expression contribute to the pathogenesis of NSCLC1

 Currently, several testing options, such as NGS panels, are able to detect genetic alterations implicated in NSCLC.
-IHC testing represents a distinct methodology that captures changes in protein expression.
+IHC testing represents a distinct methodology that captures changes in protein expression3

 ~30%